espressif/vscode-esp-idf-extension/docs/CONTRIBUTING.md

   - :heavy_minus_sign: `:heavy_minus_sign:` Removing a dependency.
   - :poop: `:poop:` Writing bad code that needs to be improved, just kidding please try to avoid this!

-## I18N related contributions

-Currently we support English and planing to expand to many other languages.

-If you are willing to contribute any language translation, please read the [language contribution guideline](LANG_CONTRIBUTE.md).

 ## Forum

-If you are lost at any point you can always ask question, help and suggestion in the [forum](https://spectrum.chat/espidf-vsc?tab=posts), apart from creating Github Issues.
+If you are lost at any point you can always ask question, help and suggestion in the [ESP32 forum](https://esp32.com/viewforum.php?f=40), besides creating Github Issues.
 For all the [ESP-IDF](https://github.com/espressif/esp-idf) related concerns please follow [their suggested channel](https://esp32.com) of communications.